apache/airflow/docs/apache-airflow/installation/supported-versions.rst

 2. The "oldest" supported version of Python/Kubernetes is the default one.
 "Default" is only meaningful in terms of "smoke tests" in CI PRs which are run using this default version and default reference image available in DockerHub.
-Currently ``apache/airflow:latest`` and ``apache/airflow:2.0.2`` images are both Python 3.6 images, however the first MINOR/MAJOR release of Airflow release after 23.12.2021 will become Python 3.7 images.
+Currently the ``apache/airflow:latest`` and ``apache/airflow:2.5.1`` images are Python 3.7 images, however, in the first MINOR/MAJOR release of Airflow released after 27.06.2023, they will become Python 3.8 images.

 3. We support a new version of Python/Kubernetes in main after they are officially released, as soon as we make them work in our CI pipeline (which might not be immediate due to dependencies catching up with